Documents & Notices

 Across the country, millions of children begin kindergarten unprepared.
 They are “left behind” as early as the first day of school.
 These children have not adequately experienced quality verbal interaction or books.
 They have not been exposed to play and interactive experiences that encourage problem-solving and appropriate social-emotional development.
 They do not have the language skills they need to successfully interact with their teachers and their classmates.
 They may not be able to control their behaviors or emotions as well as other students.
 They may have heard more discouragements than encouragements.
 Without the skills they need to successfully adjust to the classroom, they begin their academic careers behind their peers.
 Many of these children will never catch up.

-The Parent-Child Home Program bridges this “preparation gap” by helping families challenged by poverty, limited education, language and literacy barriers, and other obstacles to school success prepare their children to enter school ready to be in the classroom.
+The ParentChild+ Program bridges this “preparation gap” by helping families with limited resources, limited education, language and literacy barriers, and other obstacles to school success prepare their children to enter school ready to thrive within the classroom.

 A Home Visitor is matched with the family and visits them for half-an-hour, twice-a-week on a schedule that is convenient for the family.

 On the first visit of each week, the Home Visitor brings a carefully-selected book or educational toy, which is a gift to the family.

 In the twice-weekly home sessions with the parent (or other primary caregiver) and the child, the Home Visitor models verbal interaction, reading, and play activities, demonstrating how to use the books and toys to build language and emergent literacy skills and promote school readiness.